Code Signing Certificate Provider Change – GlobalSign Root Certificate Requirement

 Install the Certificates

-4. Import the certificate into: Trusted Root Certification Authorities
+- Import both certificates into the Trusted Root Certification Authorities store.

 Verification